JMWebDevelopment/JM-Breaking-News/readme.txt

 2. The breaking news banner in action on the web site.

 == Changelog ==

+= 1.2 =
+- Added: Option for users to select whether the link will be internal or external.
+- Added: A select option of posts for the user to select if it's an internal link.

 = 1.1 =
 - Added: default value of 1 for the time limit.